increasingawareness/digitalsafety.tips/content/_index.md

 ## Android

 On Android, you'll want to go to settings and search for: Private DNS.
 Add `dns.adguard.com` to the "Private DNS provider hostname" field.
-Switch into and out of airplane mode.
+Switch airplane mode on and then back off in order to reset the DNS.
 That's it!
 You're successfully blocking ads everywhere you go.
 You can use NextDNS instead if you'd like.

 ## iOS/iPadOS

-Native DNS control is coming to iOS/iPadOS 14, but until then you'll want to use the [NextDNS app](https://apps.apple.com/us/app/nextdns/id1463342498).
+Changes are coming to iOS/iPadOS 14, but until then you'll want to use the [NextDNS app](https://apps.apple.com/us/app/nextdns/id1463342498).

 ## All other systems (Mac, Windows, ChromeOS, etc.)